LYNNE SCHALL

 You love to read, and you want to discuss books with other people who love to read.
 You’ve decided to start a book club.
 What’s the next step?

 I started and conducted a book club that continued for over ten years.
-Currently, I’ve been participating in a book club for over two-and-a half years.
+Currently (2024), I’ve been participating in a book club for over five years.

 Try out these ten tips to make your book club great.